Browser does not support script.

 Please visit our web pages on fees and funding for more information.

-Most of our UK Social, Genetic and Developmental Psychiatry 1+3 students are funded by Research Council (RC) Studentships.
+Most of our UK Social, Genetic and Developmental Psychiatry 1+3 students are funded at the Research Council (RC) Studentship rate.
 Studentships for the programme are advertised here.
 The advert will specify the deadline for applications.